Storage tank analysis and design

 Tank model and analysis types supported

 Easily create 2D and 3D tank models from common tank definition data.
-This allows for preliminary studies to be done using any of the 2D tank modelling options that are available, before moving on developing and investigating the suitability of designs in more detail using 3D shell or 3D solid models.
-Design checks are performed using 3D shell models.
-3D solid models are used for spillage analysis.
-Comparative studies can be achieved by copying tank definitions, making adjustments, and re-creating models from that revised data.
+Carry out preliminary studies using any of the 2D tank modelling options that are available, before moving on developing and investigating the suitability of designs in more detail using 3D shell or 3D solid models

 For preliminary analysis: